 Influences and technique

 Malique typically penned his lyrics in a black Moleskine journal, however after his solo album OK, he stopped putting pen to paper and began writing and storing his lyrics completely in his mind.
-He is also known throughout the industry as a perfectionist, sometimes discarding entire songs and starting over from scratch because he was unhappy with them.
+He is also known throughout the industry as a perfectionist, sometimes discarding entire completed songs and starting over from scratch because he was unhappy with how they turned out.
 He also frequently changes his mind about a featured artiste or musical arrangement, and pushes his colleagues and artistes to the limits of their skills.
-Early in his career, disappointments often led him to lose his temper, and as a result, he did not always get along with people outside the line of production.
+Early in his career, expectations often led him to lose his temper, and as a result, he did not always get along with people outside the line of music production.
 Only a few who shared his working ideals managed to maintain an extensive and productive working relationship with Malique.

 "Malique's infamous perfectionist ways is evident in the quality of this indie effort (Qarma Musiq) and it's apparent upon unfolding the album sleeve itself" - Trix of DoseTwo